-Even a small leak or dripping tap can be responsible for large water leaks, and huge water bills, in the long run.
+Even a small leak or dripping tap can be responsible for large water leaks, resulting in huge water bills.

-Some indications that you may have a leak include damp walls, algae on stone and water seepage, collapsing walls and green or muddy patches on your lawn that do not dry are signs of a hidden water leak.
+Some indications that you may have a leak include damp walls, algae on stone and water seepage.
+Additionally, collapsing walls and green or muddy patches on your lawn that do not dry are signs of a hidden water leak.

 If you suspect you have a leak on your property the first step is to check on this yourself.
-You should also be conduct a water audit on your properties at least once a year.
-In addition make it a condition of your leases, that tenants must report abnormalities.
+You should also conduct a water audit on your property at least once a year.
 Monitor your water consumption and note any trends.

 Who is responsible for repairing leaks?